glamperd/snappframes/README.md

 We provide segmented SNARK proofs so that users have the option of just updating their segment without affecting or needing to know the state of other segments.

+### Data availability
+We're excited about the "Computational Layer 2" paradigm (https://docs.google.com/presentation/d/1EVjrZhoxw-ikzelFGGv7czxuJsIIWfl5I-CPIlnjsME/), where Layer 1 can be used as cheap data blobs.
+Thus we've kept most of our circuit inputs public, to make use of on-chain data availability.

+It would be trivial to change our public inputs to private, resulting in gas savings; however, this would also require a fraud proof and Plasma-like challenge mechanism.

 ## Demo